iamsanteri/sentience-blog/posts/the-scientific-method-in-social-sciences.md

 title: 'The scientific method in social sciences'
 type: 'essays'
 date: 29.4.2023
-minutesReadTime: 3
+minutesReadTime: 2
 canPublish: true
 ---

 **As described by Aristotle**

-Idea for this essay comes from original the column of Roger Martin, [A better blueprint for studying Economics](https://www.reuters.com/article/idUS194605394520111110).
+Idea for this essay comes from original the column of Roger Martin, [a better blueprint for studying Economics](https://www.reuters.com/article/idUS194605394520111110).

 ### Social interactions are inherently messy

 You can't learn business in school, nor do you need anyone’s permission.
-You can, of course, learn interesting stuff and tools that can be useful, but you shouldn't let it bog you down in regards to things that are truly important.
-Most of the complexity introduced by deeper research out there isn't worth it, because we as humans are messy.
-Our social interactions, and the related constructs are inherently messy and irrational as described by Aristotle in his “scientific method”.
+You can of course learn interesting stuff that can be useful, but you shouldn't let it bog you down in regarding things that are truly important.
+Most of the complexity introduced by deeper research out there isn't worth it, because we as humans are weird.
+Our social interactions and related constructs are inherently messy and irrational as described by Aristotle in his scientific method.

-Aristotle's words can be well applied to modern business schools in terms of them ignoring his boundary condition which he laid out clearly back in the day, but which has watered down quite a bit in the past centuries.
+Aristotle's words can be applied to modern business schools in terms of them ignoring his important boundary condition which he laid out, but which has watered down throughout the past centuries.
 For a second, let's dive back into his original thoughts.

 ### The scientific method